SpotlightKid/ykchorus/README.md

 * The GCC C++ compiler and the usual associated software build tools (`make`, etc.).

-  debian / Ubuntu users should install the `build-essential` package to get these.
+  Debian / Ubuntu users should install the `build-essential` package to get these.

 * [pkgconf]

-The following requirements are optional, but you must provide at least one of them, to get a usable plug-in or stand-alone binary:
+The [DSSI], [LV2], [LADSPA] and [VST2] (vestige) headers are included in the [DPF] framework, which is integrated as a Git sub-module.
+These need not be installed separately to build the software in the respective plug-in formats.
+Some formats do have additional dependencies, though:

-* DSSI plug-in: [DSSI] headers and [liblo] development library and headers and pkgconf file
+* DSSI plug-in: and [liblo] development library and headers and pkgconf file.
 * JACK client (stand-alone command line program): [JACK] development library and headers and pkgconf file.
-* LADSPA plug-in: [LADSPA] headers
-* LV2 plug-in: [LV2] headers
 * GUI (JACK, LV2, VST2): OpenGL development library and headers and pkgconf file (provided by the `mesa` package on Linux).
-On Linux also X11 development library and headers and pkgconf file
+On Linux also X11 development library and headers and pkgconf file.

 ## License